- Item 1: Introduction

 Aggregating (Block) Trading for Multiple Client Accounts

-Generally, we combine multiple orders for shares of the same stock or ETF purchased for advisory accounts we manage.
+Generally, we combine multiple orders for shares of the same stock or ETF purchased for accounts we manage.
 This practice is commonly referred to as “block trading”.
 We will then distribute a portion of the shares to participating accounts in a fair and equitable manner.
 The distribution of the shares purchased is typically proportionate to the size of the account, but it is not based on account performance or the amount or structure of management fees.

 Subject to our discretion, regarding particular circumstances and market conditions, when we combine orders, each participating account pays an average price per share for all transactions and pays a proportionate share of all transaction costs.
 Accounts owned by our firm or persons associated with our firm may participate in block trading with your accounts; however, they will not be given preferential treatment.